unaguil/spq-code-examples/maven-examples/simple-jersey-webapp/README.md

 ---------------------------------

 The project contains the server and client example codes.
+First, the server and client can be compiled using

+    mvn compile

-First, to launch the server run the command
+To launch the server run the command

-    mvn compile exec:java
+    mvn jetty:run

 Now, the client sample code can be executed in a new command window with